WICG/storage-buckets/explainer.md

 const emailsPerPage = settingsBucket.localStorage.getItem('emailsPerPage');
 ```

-This alternative was rejected because `localStorage` does not follow
+This alternative was rejected because of `localStorage` does not follow
+the same durability policies, and we would need to create a quota system
+just to support it.

-durability policies.
-Due to the synchronous nature of Web Storage API,
+Due to the synchronous nature of Web Storage API, user agents would need an
-user agents would need an in-renderer cache to support writes for `localStorage`,
+in-renderer cache to support writes for `localStorage`.
-so we couldn't support `"relaxed"` or `"strict"`.
+Therefore we would be able to support `"relaxed"` or `"strict"` policies.

 We would also need a special quota system just for `localStorage` and
 its RAM consumption.
 This could have performance implications of supporting multiple
 `localStorage` instances per origin.
 Each bucket could have a smaller quota than
 the existing quota limit but would add extra complexity to the implementation.

+At first pass, the synchronous read API of `localStorage` seems like it could be
-Buckets could help from main thread blocking of its synchronous read API because
+a problem.
+However in this case, buckets could help from its main thread blocking
-it could read all data asynchronously on `openOrCreate()`.
+during read, since it can read all data asynchronously on `openOrCreate()`.

 ## Stakeholder Feedback / Opposition